- Role-based, attribute-based, & just-in-time access to infrastructure

 The landscape of cybersecurity has also evolved since DevOps was first introduced.
 Factors like cloud computing were nowhere near as prominent back then as they are now but have since introduced a wave of new potential issues to factor in at the policy level.

 In short, not only did DevOps continue evolving over time, but so did the landscape and character of security.
 With this in mind, one could say that a greater focus on security in DevOps is part of a natural evolutionary process.
-The safety and reliability of code have become more of a core selling feature, and previous methods such as leaving security checks until later on (or, god forbid, expecting the CUSTOMER to handle threats on their own) have simply ceased to be viable.
+The safety and reliability of code have become more of a core selling feature, and previous methods, such as leaving security checks until later on, have simply ceased to be viable.

 With this natural transition also came the realization that DevOps pipelines offered an excellent opportunity to efficiently guarantee the security of code.
 Applying the approach's attitude to automation and evolution to security was a no-brainer, as was applying more rigorous checks to the development stage to avoid more serious issues later on.
 This led to the creation of systems such as 'Rugged DevOps' and, later, 'DevSecOps'.

 DevSecOps is very similar to DevOps.
 It’s a philosophy that pulls security into the software development process in a way that: